onyx-blackbird/vue-minesweeper/README.md

 # vue-snake

-This is just a small side project to implement the classic mineweeper game with Vue 3
+This is just a small side project to implement the classic minesweeper game with Vue 3

 ## Project Setup